Rapeseed cultivation guide

 5.1 Water Requirements and Drought Resistance

-- filling (80–100 days): Increase weight and oil content.
+Pod Filling (80–100 days): Increases seed weight and oil content.

 5.4 Water Management and Resource Conservation